TW: abuse, abuse apologists, nonconsent jokes, mention of bloodplay, “feminists” behaving badly, sexual assault, rape apologism, victim-blaming

 Want more like this?
 Subscribe to my Patreon in order to ensure more quality content!

-- I contacted them via an attorney and TIP took that information, asked my abuser it was true, she said no, so they told my attorney that I was wrong ↩
+- I contacted them via an attorney and TIP took that information, asked my abuser if it was true (despite that outing me due to the specific nature of what I said), my abuser denied it, so they told my attorney that I was wrong. ↩

 - TW rape/rape apologist The video featured Madison saying things like “I didn’t ask her what she wanted, I just gave it to the bitch” and “the drunk bitch woke up and thought differently.. and i was kind of hurt!”